This topic is part of the tutorial that is intended for developers who plan to work on data models and ETL using CloudConnect.

 Creating a Project

-Data modeling and data loading is done using GoodData’s data loading service, CloudConnect Designer, a desktop application in which you can build graphical representations of your data models and ETL graphs and then publish them to your GoodData projects.
+Data modeling and data loading are done using CloudConnect.
+CloudConnect is a desktop application where you can build graphical representations of your data models and ETL (Extract - Transform - Load) graphs and then publish them to your GoodData projects.

 - A data model defines the relationships between facts and attributes in your project.
-When data is loaded into the project or queried by the users of the project, the data model is used for storing and retrieving data from the underlying database.
+When data is loaded into the project or when project users query for the data, the data model is used for storing and retrieving data from the underlying database.

-- An ETL graph is a graphical representation of an ETL process, which extracts data from an enterprise data source, transforms it for use, and loads it into the designated GoodData project.
-These processes are built locally in CloudConnect and then published into the GoodData platform, where they can be scheduled and managed.
+- An ETL graph is a graphical representation of an ETL process that extracts data from an enterprise data source, transforms it for use, and loads it into the designated GoodData project.
+You build these processes locally in CloudConnect and publish them into the GoodData platform where you can then schedule and manage them.

-In GoodData, developers need only build the logical data model through CloudConnect’s graphical interface.
-The GoodData platform automatically builds the underlying physical data model, which defines the tables in the database to store the data.
+In GoodData, you need to build only the logical data model.
+The GoodData platform automatically builds an underlying physical data model that defines the tables in the database to store the data.

-Developers may need to create or interact with other components of the GoodData platform, such as the GoodData APIs.
-These components are not described in this basic tutorial.
+You may need to create or interact with other components of the GoodData platform, such as the GoodData APIs.
+These components are not described in this tutorial.

 Supplying Data to a Project

-In the diagram below, you can see how data is supplied to the GoodData platform and the objects that must be created in the CloudConnect platform in order to integrate data into your projects.
+The following picture shows how data is supplied to the GoodData platform and what objects you have to create to integrate data into your projects.

-In the lower half of the diagram, you can see the objects that are created in a CloudConnect project, including ETL graphs as well as a logical data model.
-When published, these items are copied to the GoodData platform and associated with a designated GoodData project.
-After publication, you can schedule automated ETL processes to refresh your project’s data on a regular basis.
-This will be explored later in this tutorial.
+You can see the objects that you would create in a CloudConnect project, including ETL graphs and a logical data model.
+When published, these items are copied to the GoodData platform and associated with the designated GoodData project.
+After publishing, you can schedule automated ETL processes to regularly update your projects data.

 Read next: Setup